FelixFonteneau/PLD-COMP/tests/README.md

 Executing `test.sh clean` will delete all files in `pld-test-outputs`.

 The tests are in the `tests` subfolder.
+They are ordered by different folders depending on the feature they test.

 ## Clean